-TRANSITION FOLLOW-UP: COMMUNITY RESOURCE ASSOCIATES recommendation number 20 DHS should take the steps necessary to maintain all documentation to support contractor efforts in conducting transition follow-up visits when those contractors are utilized in the CILA program.
+TRANSITION FOLLOW-UP: COMMUNITY RESOURCE ASSOCIATES RECOMMENDATION NUMBER 20 DHS should take the steps necessary to maintain all documentati support contractor efforts in conducting transition follow-up visit when those contractors are utilized in the CILA program.
 DEPARTMENT OF HUMAN SERVICES RESPONSE DHS agrees that all documentation for any contractual obligations should be maintained, including contractor efforts in conducting transition follow-up visits when those contractors are utilized in the CILA program.